hyperion-rt/hyperion/docs/setup/setup_sources.rst

 * by using the local dust emissivity if neither a spectrum or temperature are specified.

-.. note:: by default, the number of photons emitted is proportional to the
+.. note:: By default, the number of photons emitted is proportional to the
           luminosity, so in cases where several sources with very different luminosities are included in the models, some sources might be under-sampled.
-You can instead change the configuration to emit equal number of photons from all sources - see :ref:sample_sources_evenly for more details.
+You can instead change the configuration to emit equal number of photons from all sources - see :ref:`sample_sources_evenly` for more details.

 Point sources
 -------------